Red Barn Cat Clinic, LLC

 Dr. L. Ruey Stocking

 Dr. L. Ruey Stocking loves cats!
 She is the owner and original practitioner at our feline exclusive cat hospital where she looks forward to serving the needs of cat appreciators everywhere and especially those of the Kalamazoo / Battle Creek community.
-Her special interests are feline surgery and dentistry although she also loves internal medicine cases.
+Her special interests are feline surgery and dentistry.

 Dr. Stocking lives on the premises with her husband allowing her to provide 24-hour on-site care to patients.
 Because of this, we respectfully request clients adhere to our "by appointment only" policy.